opoupeney/dfd/source/glossary.rst

         A virtual machine is a software computer that, like a physical computer, runs an operating system and applications.
 The virtual machine is comprised of a set of specification and configuration files and on the physical resources of a host machine.
     VPN
         A virtual private network (VPN) extends a private network across a public network such as the Internet.
-It enables a computer to send and receive data across shared or public networks as if it is directly connected to the private network, while benefiting from the functionality, security and management policies of the private network. whiteframe
+It enables a computer to send and receive data across shared or public networks as if it is directly connected to the private network, while benefiting from the functionality, security and management policies of the private network. web application
+        Web application refers to an application that runs in a web browser.
+A web application is different from a desktop application which uses whiteframe
         whiteframe is an Material Design concept for adding depth and shadowing to graphical controls.
 It is set in :term:`dp`units.
 The higher the dp the more shadowing, so 10dp had a bigger shadow than 3dp.
     Yeoman